zachatkinson/kineticslider/CODE_OF_CONDUCT.md

 **Consequence**: A permanent ban from any sort of public interaction within the community.

+## Project Leadership

+The KineticSlider project is governed by its core team, who are responsible for:

+* Setting the strategic direction of the project
+* Reviewing and accepting contributions
+* Enforcing the Code of Conduct
+* Making final decisions in complex situations
+* Maintaining project security and stability

+Current core team members are listed in our [GOVERNANCE.md](./GOVERNANCE.md) file.

+## Appeals Process

+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the project leadership with a concise description of your grievance.
+Your grievance will be handled in accordance with our existing governance policies.

+The appeal should be sent to [appeals@kineticslider.dev](mailto:appeals@kineticslider.dev) and will be reviewed by a panel of at least two core team members not involved in the original decision.

+## Security Reporting

+While the Code of Conduct is focused on community behavior, we also take security seriously.
+If you discover a security vulnerability, please follow our security reporting process outlined in [SECURITY.md](./SECURITY.md) rather than filing a public issue.

+## Response Time Commitment

+We strive to address all Code of Conduct violations promptly:

+* Initial response: Within 24 hours
+* Investigation completion: Within 7 days
+* Resolution communication: Within 14 days

+For urgent matters involving immediate safety concerns, we will respond as quickly as possible.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org).